Deleted photos keep coming back!

 Step 4.
 Confirm your backup source and destination, click Start Backup and your data will be safely backed up to AOMEI Cloud.

-If you meet the “Google Drive deleted files keep coming back” issue, you can try the above 4 methods to fix it.
-If your Google Drive issue is really hard to solve, switch to another service to back up your data, and CBackupper is a great choice for users with large amounts of data, which can protect your data professionally in the cloud and provide 1,000GB of cloud storage, affordable and secure.
+If you meet the “Google Drive deleted files keep coming back” issue on Android, iPhone, or PC, you can try the above 4 methods to fix it.
+If your Google Drive issue is really hard to solve, switch to another service to back up your data, and CBackupper is a great choice for users with large amounts of data, which can protect your data professionally in the cloud and provide larger backup space, affordable and secure.